-Auk 0 Startup Sheet
+Auk 3 Startup Sheet

-This document contains basic information needed to connect and use the Auk 0 or AWC 0 (Agricultural Wireless Camera).
-The AWC 0 is a wireless, Linux-based, NIR/R/G multi-spectral camera designed for vegetation analysis.
+This document contains basic information needed to connect and use the Auk 3 or AWC 3 (Agricultural Wireless Camera 3).
+The Auk 3 is a wireless, Linux-based, NIR/R/G multi-spectral camera designed for vegetation analysis.
 A 6 to 24 VDC 3W minimum power source is required for power input.
-An ILS (incident light sensor) is included and is under the white plate on the Auk 0 housing to increase remote sensing accuracy and is operating whenever the camera is powered up.
-Mount the ILS so that the white plate on the Auk 0 housing is positioned with a clear view of the sky.
+The controller is a powerful quad core system and along with the camera module is housed in a protective enclosure appropriate for outdoor use.
+An ILS (incident light sensor) is attached to the housing to increase remote sensing accuracy and is operating whenever the camera is powered up.
+Mount the ILS so that the white diffuser is positioned with a clear view of the sky.

-To begin using the Auk 0 camera, attach the provided 6 pin power adapter cable to the camera.
+To begin using the Auk 3 camera, attach the provided 6 pin power adapter cable to the camera.
 Make sure to align the arrows on the 6 pin plugs and press gently until the connectors lock together.
 To remove the 6 pin cable, gently pull the connector shell on the adapter cable to release the connector lock and then remove the cable.
 Do not attempt to twist or rotate the cable in the cable housing as damage to the cable connections may occur.

 Connect the provided 12 VDC power supply to the AC wall outlet and plug the 12 VDC power cable into the 6 pin power adapter cable on the camera.
 The LED indicator on the camera will turn green when power is connected, and will then turn to orange during camera initialization.
-When the LED is green again, the Auk 0 camera is initialized and ready to operate.
+When the LED is green again, the Auk 3 camera is initialized and ready to operate.
 This process typically takes from 60 to 90 seconds to complete.

 To access the camera's web browser interface, connect it to a Wi-Fi enabled device, such as a PC, tablet, or smartphone.
-Open the Wi-Fi network settings on your device and search for the Auk 0 camera's Wi-Fi hotspot, indicated by the following hostname: AUK0XXXX, where XXXX represents the last four digits of your camera serial number.
-Once you have successfully connected to the Auk 0 Wi-Fi hotspot, open up a web browser on your device.
+Open the Wi-Fi network settings on your device and search for the Auk 3 camera's Wi-Fi hotspot, indicated by the following hostname: AUK3XXXX, where XXXX represents the last four digits of your camera serial number.
+Once you have successfully connected to the Auk 3 Wi-Fi hotspot, open up a web browser on your device.
 In the web browser URL navigation field enter 192.168.1XX.1, where XX is the last two digits of your camera serial number.
 You should now see the AWC controls page appear in your browser.
 Only Google Chrome and Mozilla Firefox browsers are currently supported.

-Take a picture using the web browser interface by clicking the Trigger button.
-You may also take a picture by pressing on the white button on the Auk 0 housing.
+Take a picture with the web browser interface by pressing the Trigger button.
+You may also take a picture by pressing and quickly releasing the white button on the Auk 3 housing.
 The status LED will turn red and will change back to green when the picture has been saved.
 See a live video feed of the sensor by pressing the Live View button.
 Click the Review button to return to the Review page.
-Review mode is the recommended screen for operating the Auk 0 unless live video is needed.
+Review mode is the recommended screen for operating the Auk 3 unless live video is needed.

 By clicking the Settings button, you can change the camera operation.
-Useful functions in the Camera Settings page include Capture Mode, Auto Capture Delay, ILS Adjustments, Index Extractions, and Disable Raw Data options.
+Useful functions in the Camera Settings page include Capture Mode, Auto Capture Delay, Index Extractions, ILS Adjustments, and Disable Raw Data options.
 See help details by pressing the Help button next to each item.
 Save changes to the settings by clicking the Save Changes button.
 Click Back to return to the previous page.